-At Oper Frankfurt, Stine Marie Fischer has appeared as a guest artist at Oper Frankfurt since 2010, singing in Mozart’s Die Zauberflöte, The Cook in Reimann’s Gespenstersonate, Dryade in Strauss‘ Ariadne auf Naxos, Rossweiße in Wagner’s Walküre, in the world-premiere of Navok’s An unserem Fluss and Maddalena in Verdi’s Rigoletto.
-At L’Opera Monte Carlo she introduced herself as Floßhilde in Wagner’s Das Rheingold in 2013, followed by her debut at Théâtre Royal de la Monnaie in Brussels in 2015, at Deutsche Oper am Rhein, Düsseldorf-Duisburg, and Staatsoper Berlin in 2017.
-In 2019, she will return to Théâtre Royal de la Monnaie for Rimsky-Korsakov’s The Tale of Tsar Saltan.
+Stine Marie Fischer has appeared as a guest artist at Oper Frankfurt since 2010, singing in Mozart’s Die Zauberflöte, Reimann’s Ghost Sonata, Strauss‘ Ariadne auf Naxos, Wagner’s Die Walküre and Verdi’s Rigoletto.
+The German contralto made her debuts at L’Opéra Monte Carlo in 2013, Théâtre Royal de la Monnaie in Brussels in 2015, Deutsche Oper am Rhein in Düsseldorf-Duisburg and Staatsoper Berlin in 2017.
+In 2019, she returned to Théâtre Royal de la Monnaie for Rimsky-Korsakov’s The Tale of Tsar Saltan.
 She has worked with directors including Andrea Breth, Brigitte Fassbaender, Nicola Hümpel, Armin Petras, Axel Ranisch, Dmitri Tcherniakov and Jossi Wieler.

-In 2014, Stine Marie Fischer made her Japan debut.
-She performed under the baton of conductors including Sylvain Cambreling, Giuliano Carella, Ivan Fischer, Gianluigi Gelmetti, Michael Hofstetter, Helmut Rilling, Sebastian Weigle and performed with orchestras such as Berliner Symphonikern, Frankfurter Museumsorchester, Hamburger Symphoniker, Konzerthausorchester Berlin, Orchestre Philharmonique de Monte-Carlo, Orchestre symphonique de la Monnaie Bruxelles, Staatskapelle Berlin, Staatsorchester Stuttgart.
+Stine Marie Fischer performed under the baton of conductors such as Alain Altinoglu, Sylvain Cambreling, Giuliano Carella, Ivan Fischer, Gianluigi Gelmetti, Michael Hofstetter, Kristiina Poska, Helmut Rilling, Sebastian Weigle and performed with orchestras including Berliner Symphonikern, Frankfurter Museumsorchester, Konzerthausorchester Berlin, Orchestre Philharmonique de Monte-Carlo, Orchestre symphonique de la Monnaie Bruxelles, Staatskapelle Berlin, Staatsorchester Stuttgart and Symphoniker Hamburg.